10010101001/galactic-couriers/README.md

 - [ ] Add reminders for easy to miss "meet me ..." ch1/2 mission triggers
 - [ ] Add log entries for ch1/2 missions

 ___
+### Compatibility
+The most likely compatibility issues with other plugins would likely be star systems overlaps.
+This plugin adds a single star systems right to the west of Silikatakfar, and a small cluster of systems to the very far north-west corner of the galaxy.
+I also plan to have multiple missions that change the player's swizzle, which would result in conflict with any other plugins that do the same.
+Open an issue if you find a compatibility issue with any other plugin so I can try to fix it.
+___
 ### Story overview